GSA/cio-council/_posts/2015-12-23-improving-government-buys-it.md

 Today’s proposed guidance doubles down on this progress by calling on agencies to centrally manage their software buys to reduce underutilization, to maximize the use of best-in-class solutions and for a multi-agency software team to develop new enterprise-wide software agreements.
 Guidance for mobile solutions will come in the new year.

 The public can submit comment on the proposed guidance by clicking [HERE](http://software.cio.gov/).

-This blog entry was co-authored with Anne Rung, U.S. Chief Acquisition Officer, and originally published on the White House blog.